mduckham/pnkg/src/README.md

 # Source code
-This folder contains the source code and scripts used in the RML mapping process.
+This folder contains the RML script with mapping rules.
+The section below includes information related to data preparation and RML mapping stages in the project workflow.

 ## Data preparation
 Before executing the RML mapping script, the state and territory gazetteers underwent several steps in the data preprocessing stage.